whatthejeff/breeze/demos/README.md

 namespaces
 ----------

 The namespaces directory contains versions of the two previous demos that have been altered to use techniques for protecting the global scope.
-You can find more information about these techniques in the `README.mkd` file located in the root of the Breeze project.
+You can find more information about these techniques in the `README.md` file located in the root of the Breeze project.